kroma-network/kroma/specs/overview.md

 - [Deposits](./deposits.md)

-Kanvas supports two types of deposits: user deposits, and L1 attributes deposits.
-To perform a user deposit, users call the `depositTransaction` method on the `KanvasPortal` contract.
+Kroma supports two types of deposits: user deposits, and L1 attributes deposits.
+To perform a user deposit, users call the `depositTransaction` method on the `KromaPortal` contract.
 This in turn emits `TransactionDeposited` events, which the rollup node reads during block derivation.

 L1 attributes deposits are used to register L1 block attributes (number, timestamp, etc.) on L2 via a call to the L1